 You should also prepare a list of impressive questions to ask (don’t ask about things you could have found out on their website!).
 These might include questions about the representative’s career path, projects that they have worked on, the skills and attributes they seek from applicants and the graduate program on offer.

 Resources to help you prepare:

 Dress like a professional – it’s good to wear what you would to a job interview.
-Whilst employers don't expect you to wear a suit at a virtual Careers Fair you do want to look professional and well dressed.
-Don't be in your pajamas!
+Whilst employers don't expect you to wear a suit at a Careers Fair you do want to look professional and well dressed.

-Smile and make eye contact with the exhibitor before introducing yourself (use your 60 second elevator pitch).
+Smile and make eye contact with the exhibitor before introducing yourself.
 Throughout the conversation, make sure you answer any questions clearly and confidently.